bruceharrison1984/fake-salesforce-remote-objects/readme.md

 The purpose of this package is to make it ~~easier~~ possible to locally develop Visualforce pages that make use of Salesforce Remote Objects.
 It is somewhat opinionated in how it expects apex DOM elements to be declared.

-- Only one jsNamespace is allowed for all `apex:remoteObject` elements
+- Only one jsNamespace is allowed for *all* `apex:remoteObject` elements
   - More than one namespace will result in an error
+  - If you do not define a namespace, it is set to the Salesforce default of `SObjectModel`
+    - For simplicity and brevity, it is easist to not define any namespaces and use the default
 - `apex:remoteObjectModel` should have their fields declared in the fields attribute, not in individual `apex:remoteObjectField`
+  - Objects must have at least one field declared, otherwise an error will occur
+  - Functions are automatically generated based on the Name.
+This is inline with the offical API
+  - If a jsShortname is declared, functions will be generated for that as well
 - `apex:remoteObjectField` are totally ignored, so if you use these you will need to refactor to us the `field` attribute of apex:remoteObjectModel
-  - This was an intentional omission since I believe your field names shouldn't change between Salesforce and your frontend
+  - This was an intentional omission, I see no point in renaming fields in your frontend (unless you really enjoy confusion)

-Currently this library is a fake of the offical remote object API, so promises are *not* supported OOTB.
+Since this library is a fake of the offical remote object API, promises are *not* supported OOTB(just like the real API).
 Unless you like callbacks, I suggest writing your own helpers to wrap these functions in promises.

 - [Remote Objects Primer](https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_remote_objects.htm)
 - [apex:remoteObject](https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_compref_remoteObjects.htm)